GStreamer/gstreamer/README.md

 Prerequisites
 ----
-These libraries are needed for clutter-sharp to compile:
+These libraries are needed for gstreamer-sharp to compile:
-* gstreamer core, base and good 1.4 or higher
+* gstreamer core, base and good 1.14 or higher
-* [gtk-sharp] 3.22.6 or higher - *NOTE: This can be built as a meson subproject if using the meson build system.*
+* [gtk-sharp] 3.22.0 or higher - *NOTE: This can be built as a meson subproject.*

 You will also need various .NET/mono bits (mcs and al).
 On debian-based distros you can install these with: